edbrodie/hello-world/README.md

 # hello-world
-Just some initial work on git &amp; github. this is the readme file describing what this repository is used for.
+Just some initial work on git &amp; github.

+This is the readme file describing what this repository is used for.